Adiiks/microservices-school/README.md

 ## Gateway Server

 This is service which acts as an entry point to the application.
 Every request come first to this service and after authentication and authorization success it passes request to particular service.
+## User Service

+Service for managing users.
+We have three types of user: Admin, Teacher and Student.
+Service offers following features:

+- creating students and teachers (saving them in Keycloak Server)
 ## Docker Compose

 Docker compose file for running services.
 Currently only contains Configserver, Eureka server, MySQL and Keycloak.